Is a Correction Looming Ahead for Virtu Financial Inc. (VIRT)

 VIRT’s Market Performance

-VIRT stocks went down by -3.13% for the week, with a monthly jump of 7.56% and a quarterly performance of 12.80%, while its annual performance rate touched 38.72%.
-The volatility ratio for the week stands at 3.44% while the volatility levels for the past 30 days are set at 3.98% for Virtu Financial Inc..
-The simple moving average for the period of the last 20 days is 0.78% for VIRT stocks with a simple moving average of 22.56% for the last 200 days.
+VIRT stocks went down by -17.77% for the week, with a monthly drop of -14.10% and a quarterly performance of -6.94%, while its annual performance rate touched 25.68%.
+The volatility ratio for the week stands at 5.36% while the volatility levels for the past 30 days are set at 4.71% for Virtu Financial Inc..
+The simple moving average for the period of the last 20 days is -16.11% for VIRT stocks with a simple moving average of 1.26% for the last 200 days.

 Analysts’ Opinion of VIRT